misterburton/svg-notes/README.md

 ## Preparing

-* Any names given layers / groups will be added into the SVG as an ID on that element (this does add file size)
+* Any names given layers / groups will be added into the SVG as an ID on that element (_note:_ this adds file size)
-* When exporting SVG files, ensure the x & y positions are integer values (i.e. not 23.3px × 86.8px)
+* When exporting SVG files, ensure the x & y positions are integer values on the pixel grid (i.e. 23.0 x 87.0, not 23.3px × 86.8px)
-* Crop the artboard around the image (in illustrator: `Object > Artboards > Fit to Artwork Bounds`)
+* Crop the artboard around the image (in Adobe Illustrator: `Object > Artboards > Fit to Artwork Bounds`)

 ## Optimizing

 * [SVGO GUI](https://github.com/svg/svgo-gui) is an easy to use, drag & drop GUI that optimizes SVG files by minimizing and stripping out unnecessary code. (_note:_ it does, however, remove layer names.)
-* For more options in a web-based tool, [Peter Collingridge’s SVG Editor](http://petercollingridge.appspot.com/svg-editor) is a phenomenal resource
+* For more options in a visual, web-based tool, [Peter Collingridge’s SVG Editor](http://petercollingridge.appspot.com/svg-editor) is a phenomenal resource
 * [Paid] Illustrator Plugin, [VectorScribe](http://www.astutegraphics.com/software/vectorscribe/), removes unnecessary points from your paths via its _Smart Remove Brush Tool_
 * Move path points to integer values on the pixel grid. (in illustrator, turn on `View > Pixel Preview` & zoom in)